How To Use Your Annual Credit Card Travel Credits

 If you aren’t sure if you’ve used any of this credit, you can check on your benefits page in your account.

-The airline credit can be used for baggage fees, change fees and food and beverage purchases on board, but it also works on gift cards.
-It also works on some gift card purchases, which makes it easier to use it up, especially this late in the year.
-Here’s some gift card options that will work:
+The airline credit can be used for baggage fees, change fees and food and beverage purchases on board, but it also works in some other cases:

 Chase Sapphire Reserve

-One of the best perks that comes with the Chase Sapphire Reserve card is the $300 Annual Travel Credit which helps offset the $450 annual fee.
+One of the best perks that comes with the Chase Sapphire Reserve card is the $300 Annual Travel Credit which helps offset the $550 annual fee.
 This travel credit is one of the most generous of this kind since it applies to a wide array of travel charges, from airfare, hotels, Uber and even Metrocard charges in NYC and similar services in other cities.
-Just keep in mind that the for cards issued prior to May 21, 2017 reimbursement was based on Calendar year and for cards issued after May 21, 2017, it will be reimbursed by membership year.
-Your next year’s $300 Annual Travel Credit will begin after your statement closing date in December of the current year, so hopefully you have used up this year’s credits already.
+This credit is based on your account anniversary year,

 The card has an easy tracker for your travel credits.
 Just go into your Rewards Home and you should see the tracker on top right of the card’s page.